cyrilou242/Heart-Disease-Prediction/README.md

 	The data is from the UCI Machine Learning Repository Heart Disease Data Set: https://archive.ics.uci.edu/ml/datasets/Heart-Disease
 	procesessed.cleveland.data contains 303 samples with 13 input features, and target value. procesessed.all.data contains 920 samples.
-Data is a bit more sparse.
+Data is more sparse in this dataset.

 ### Input Features :